Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 Doing great.

-Well, at some point we can if we uh if we are able to find like uh the supply of of this uh shale up in the up in the Rocky Mountain states, if they can get that out and make a profit at thirty bucks a barrel, and then and it's at sixty-five dollars a barrel today, well then for a long time they can still keep uh pumping that shale and turn it into petroleum.
+If we are able to find the supply of this shale up in the Rocky Mountain states, if they can get that out and make a profit at 30 bucks a barrel and it's at $65 a barrel today, well, then for a long time, they can still keep pumping that shale and turn it into petroleum.

-The marketplace still prevails.
+Same answer: the marketplace still prevails.

-We'll be back on the Rush Limbaugh Radio program.
+We'll be back on the Rush Limbaugh Radio Program.

 That's right, boys and girls.